nycecode/demo/README.md

 # demo
-demo tests for API data
+demo tests for API and other data sources